Santa Clara Valley Medical Center: Trauma and emergency care

 Santa Clara Valley Medical Center is one of five adult level one trauma centers in Northern California, along with Stanford University Medical Center in northwestern Santa Clara County, San Francisco General Hospital in San Francisco, Highland Hospital (Alameda County) in Oakland, and UC Davis Medical Center in Sacramento.
-It also is one of four pediatric level I trauma centers in Northern California.
+It also is one of four pediatric trauma centers in Northern California.
 It operates the only federally designated spinal cord injury center in Northern California, the Rehabilitation Trauma Center, along with the only traumatic brain injury center for the treatment and rehabilitation of patients.
 It operates one of four burn centers in Northern California.
 It is the only trauma center in California to co-locate all five of these services on one campus.

 Santa Clara Valley Medical Center operates numerous critical care units including the highest level neonatal intensive care unit.
 The medical center also is licensed for cardiovascular surgery and cardiac catheterization.
 It is designated a primary stroke treatment center by the Joint Commission on Accreditation of Health Organizations.
 In addition, the Medical Center operates onsite outpatient clinics and satellite clinics in Central San Jose, East San Jose, South San Jose, as well as the suburbs of Sunnyvale, Gilroy, and Milpitas.